Dear Larry Wilson:

 Thank you for your open and honest e-mail.
-Before I respond to your questions, I want to say that I sincerely admire your willingness to do what is right – no matter what.
-At the moment, your faith in God is being challenged and He is purifying your faith with a refiners fire (Rev 3:18) because I believe He has a special calling for you.
+Before I respond to your questions, I want to say that I sincerely admire your willingness to do what is right—no matter what.
+At the moment, your faith in God is being challenged and He is purifying your faith with a refiner’s fire (Revelation 3:18) because I believe He has a special calling for you.
 You are momentarily facing three powerful challenges and if you stand firm in your resolve to do what is right, you will overcome the present adversity and you will be richly blessed.
 In short, God is putting you through this set of challenges because He wants to give you a richly rewarding life of service.
 Please let me explain:

 In your case, the isolation is severe because you have lost your network of friends, including your best friend, your girlfriend.
 Currently, you have not developed Christian friends who can replace your hedonistic friends.
 Worst of all, in losing your girlfriend, you have lost an intimate, best friend who was your confidant.
 Therefore, you are highly vulnerable to returning to your old lifestyle to have a social life.
 But, hang on.
 Stand firm.
 There is a way out of this situation.

-In other words, your girlfriends hostility manifested as ridicule and rejection is consistent with Pauls remarks.
-Heres the problem: "The man [or woman] without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned."
-(1 Corinthians 2:14)
+In other words, your girlfriend’s hostility, manifested as ridicule and rejection, is consistent with Paul’s remarks.
+Here’s the problem: “The man [or woman] without the Spirit does not accept the things that come from the Spirit of God, for they are foolishness to him, and he cannot understand them, because they are spiritually discerned.”
+(1 Corinthians 2:14, insertion mine)